 The young person’s volunteering programme (16-18)

-YPP volunteers are allocated to the wards, where they help out with the evening meal, providing assistance and encouragement for our frailer patients (COVID-19 dependent).
+YPP volunteers are allocated to the wards, where they help out with the meal service, providing assistance and encouragement for our frailer patients.
 YPP volunteers can engage with patients who are lonely, isolated or anxious with the opportunity to communicate.
 This can take the form of:

 - A conversation